OfficialKingJulian/Site-Quickstarter/README.md

 An extremely simple resource, designed to quickly lay out a [basic file structure](#filestructure) and some 'almost-every-website-needs-this' set of [HTML snippets](#htmlsnippets), [CSS classes](#cssclasses), JavaScript functions.

-It is designed to be;

- - Very simplistic
- - Fast loading
- - Great for SEO
- - Easy to build upon

-Please feel free to use if you want, but this is a resource designed for myself first and foremost.

-If you want to see what can be done with this template, get in contact with me [by email](mailto:hi@julians.email).

 <br>